budiardianata/stories/TEST.md

    - click on `loginbutton` and wait until success
    - Make sure current destination is `homeFragment`
    - Make sure `homeList` is displayed.
+   - perform `logout` and make sure current destination is `loginFragment`

 2. End-to-End: Application Flow this test is when user open app than have session **(Authenticated)**